jmayfield74/spiner/example-systems/echo-buster-docs.md

 Good Faith Counters:
   - “Cats rule with independence” (fair pushback) Steelman Version: “Dogs edge out cats for those craving loyal, active pals.”

+Want to explain your reasons for this view?
+It’ll refine the echo and origin odds.
 ```

 ---

 ## Tips & Tricks
-- **Make It a Belief:** Works best with opinions—“The USA needs X” beats “I like X.”
+- **Say What You Think:** Best with beliefs—“The USA needs X” over “I like X.”
-- **Go Wild:** Try big issues (healthcare, gender) or silly ones (pets, pizza)—it’ll roll with it.
+- **Push the Edges:** Big stuff (healthcare, gender) or silly (pets, pizza)—it’s game either way.
-- **Shape the Output:** Say “Give it to me in HTML!” or “Make it a list!”—it’s AI, it’ll flex.
+- **Explain Yourself:** After the rundown, it’ll ask if you wanna spill why you think it.
+Toss in your reasons—it’ll tweak how echoey or original it seems based on whether you’re parroting or pondering.
+More ranty than reasoned?
+Echo’s up.
+Got facts?
+Reason’s up.
+- **Format It:** “Make it HTML!” or “Short and sweet!”—it’ll bend how you like it.
-- **Tweak It:** Want less detail?
-Say “Skip the leanings next time.”
-Want more?
-“Dig deeper into counters.”
+- **Tweak It:** “Skip leanings next time” or “More counters!”—it’s your call.

 ---

 ## Why EchoBuster?
-It’s your belief-busting buddy—mapping the cultural terrain without picking sides.
-Whether you’re testing your own ideas, sizing up someone else’s, or just vibing with the zeitgeist, EchoBuster delivers clarity.
-Load it, say something, and see what pops out.
+It’s your belief-busting wingman—cutting through the cultural noise without picking a team.
+Whether you’re testing hot takes, sizing up someone’s rant, or just poking the zeitgeist, EchoBuster lays it out clean.
+And now, with the “explain yourself” bit, you can refine it live—say why you think it, and watch it figure out if you’re echoing the crowd or bringing your own juice.
+Load it up, throw a belief, maybe explain your angle—see what sticks.

 Questions?
-Want to mess with it?
-Just holler—EchoBuster’s here to play along.
+Wanna mess with it more?
+Holler—EchoBuster’s here to riff with you.

 ---